infinigence/Infini-Megrez-Omni/README.md

 | MiniCPM-V-2_6  |      448     |       2167.09      |       452.51      |

 Setup:

-- The testing environment utilizes an NVIDIA H100 GPU with VLLM.
+- The testing environment utilizes an NVIDIA H100 GPU with vLLM.
 Each test includes 128 text tokens and a 720×1480 image as input, producing 128 output tokens, with `num_seqs` fixed at 8.
-- Under this setup, the decoding speed of **Qwen2-VL-2B** is slower than **Megrez-3B-Omni**, despite having a smaller base LLM.
+- Under this setup, the decoding speed of Qwen2-VL-2B is slower than Megrez-3B-Omni, despite having a smaller base LLM.
 This is due to the larger number of image tokens generated when encoding images of the specified size, which impacts actual inference speed.

 ## Model Demo